Gretchen Whitmer: Partial verdict in Michigan governor kidnap case

 Prosecutors said the men planned to abduct her from her holiday home, conduct some kind of "treason trial" and set her adrift in a boat on Lake Michigan.

-But lawyers for the accused countered that the scheme was mostly "smoke and mirrors" and angry talk by disillusioned men.
+But lawyers for the accused countered that the scheme was mostly "smoke and mirrors", profane talk by angry and disillusioned men.

-Throughout the trial, they maintained that the men had been entrapped, or improperly induced into the crime, by an undercover FBI operation.
+Throughout the trial, they maintained that the men had been entrapped - or improperly induced into the crime - by an undercover FBI operation.

-The FBI has said it began tracking the group's movements after spotting online discussions about the violent overthrow of some state governments.
+The FBI has said it began tracking the group's movements after spotting online discussions of political violence.

-On the witness stand, two men who had been accused of involvement in the plot said the participants acted of their own volition and were free to leave the group whenever they wanted.
+On the witness stand, two of the men - Ty Garbin, 26, and Kaleb Franks, 27 - said the participants acted of their own volition and were free to leave the group whenever they wanted.
+Both men had taken plea deals to avoid a prison sentence.

-Ty Garbin, 26, and Kaleb Franks, 27, both took plea deals that will see them avoid life in prison.

-Also on the stand, FBI agent Timothy "Red" Bates said the group discussed blowing up bridges near the governor's house to thwart law enforcement.
+FBI agent Timothy "Red" Bates also took the stand, testifying that the group discussed blowing up bridges near the governor's house to thwart law enforcement.

+But the defence alleged an FBI informant named Daniel "Big Dan" Chappel who infiltrated the group acted as a "double agent", befriending and radicalising the men to advance the plot.

+Mr Harris - the only defendant of the four to take the stand - slammed Big Dan as "a liar" who "got scared by memes" shared within the group.